MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/apac-ind-GST-set-up-activate-tax-hierarchy-tree.md

 # required metadata

 title: Set up a sales tax hierarchy and the setoff rules
-description:  This topic provides information about how to set up a sale tax hierarchy and the setoff rules.
+description: This topic explains how to set up a sale tax hierarchy and the setoff rules.
 author: EricWang
 manager: RichardLuan
 ms.date: 06/05/2019